lapluviosilla/amplenote-templater/README.md

 - **Dynamic Template Insertion**: Build and insert templates dynamically at your current cursor position using the {= syntax, which mimics the native template support (@= or \[\[=).

+- **Default Template Assignment**: Assign default templates to specific tags or for new notes.
+These templates will be suggested when inserting a template with {=

 - **Date and Math Expression Expansion**: Automatically expand recognized date and math expressions within curly brackets, such as {tomorrow} or {1+8}

   - Supports Amplenote expressions listed [here](https://www.amplenote.com/help/calculations)